yektas/hardhat-nextjs-tailwind-typescipt/README.md

-## This is a starter template for a blockhain developer
+## This is a starter template for a blockchain developer

 - Typescript
 - Hardhat